kihwanglee/kotex-plain/README.md

 alphabet of the Korean language, using plain TeX engine.
-The input Korean text should be encoded in UTF-8. kotex-plain belongs to ko.TeX, a comprehensive Korean typesetting system together with kotex-utf, kotex-oblivoir, cjk-ko, xetex-ko, luatex-ko, and kotex-utils.
+The input Korean text should be encoded in UTF-8. kotex-plain belongs to ko.TeX, a comprehensive Korean typesetting system together with kotex-utf, kotex-oblivoir, kotex-utils, cjk-ko, xetexko, and luatexko.

 Files
 -----